Turkey - Assyrians

 In June 1994, the Assyrian Democratic Organization and Human Rights Without Frontiers issued a joint file at a press conference at the Belgian Parliament that listed 200 Assyrian villages destroyed in Turkey in the previous 30 years and a list of 24 Assyrians assassinated in Turkey since 1990.

 Turkey has restricted the scope of the Treaty of Lausanne to Armenians, Jews and Rums.
 This has unlawfully left other non-Muslims, including Assyrians outside the protection of the Treaty.
 Assyrians have been particularly vocal in pointing out their unlawful exclusion and demanding the recognition of their rights under the Treaty.
-Because of this exclusion, they do not have the right to education in their mother tongue, something that many Assyrians wish to do.
-They also do not have the right to set up their own schools, enjoyed (albeit with state restrictions,) by other minorities.
+Because of this exclusion, they do not have the right to education in their mother tongue, something that many Assyrians wish to pursue.
+They also do not have the right to set up their own schools, enjoyed (albeit with state restrictions) by other minorities.

 Despite some signs of progress – for example, in the government has officially allowed the celebration of the Assyrian New Year (Akito), since 2005, with such dwindling numbers and often caught between the Kurdish demands and the state, the community’s survival in Turkey remains under severe pressure.
 However, an important milestone for Turkey’s Syriac population was the election in the June 2015 general elections of a member of parliament with Syriac heritage, Erol Dora – the first member of the community to be elected.